 - Notice which foods cause the most nausea and avoid them.

-- Sip fluids and eat small meals throughout the day, especially bland, dry items like toast or crackers.
+- Sip fluids and eat small meals throughout the day, especially bland, dry items like toast.